 NOTE: The first two videos seem to have compiled incorrectly as the HD version is not available.
 I will update this as soon as possible.

 Sorry about the noise from the microphone – sounds like there is a loose connection somewhere.

-Adobe Captivate 5, Adobe Captivate 5.5 or Adobe Captivate 6.x, Adobe Captivate 7.
+Adobe Captivate 5, Adobe Captivate 5.5 or Adobe Captivate 6.x, Adobe Captivate 7 or Adobe Captivate 8.

 Furthermore it requires that your course is delivered as an SWF.
-You cannot use the Glossary Widget with projects published to .exe or .app or as an HTML5 project exported from Adobe Captivate 6.
+You cannot use the Glossary Widget with projects published to .exe or .app or as an HTML5 project exported from Adobe Captivate 6 or above.